 Who are you contacting?

-It’s important to know what will work for your audience—or specific segments of your audience.
+Knowing what will work for your audience—or specific audience segments is important.
 Because, of course, not one size fits all when it comes to this.
 People are becoming more fluid in the ways they open and read email.

 Consider the following: